 2

-Given Maserati's depreciation rates, agreed-value cover is worth considering for newer models.
-It locks in the payout, preventing disputes over market value.
+Given Maserati's depreciation profile in Australia, agreed-value cover is worth considering for newer models.
+It locks in the payout amount and prevents disputes if your car is written off.

 3